etorres/release-pager/README.md

 TO-DO:
 * The node ID can be given to `TSID.Factory` by defining the tsid.node system property or the TSID_NODE environment variable.
 Otherwise, the node identifier will be chosen randomly.
+* Define the environment variable `SBT_TPOLECAT_RELEASE` to enable the release mode when building distribution artifacts for this project.

 ## Resources